 Special Educational Needs and Disabilities

 I would like to offer a warm welcome to our SEND page.
 This will give you all the information you need about what we offer at Dothill Primary School.
 At Dothill, we firmly believe that every teacher is a teacher of SEND.
 We have a passionate and dedicated team who are committed to working together to make our school inclusive.
 We understand that everyone shares the responsibility to care for and educate our most vulnerable children and set high aspirations for all children.
-As a team we aim to help all our children become as independent as possible but equally providing them with opportunities for support to meet their individual needs.
+As a team, we aim to help all our children become as independent as possible whilst providing them with opportunities for support to meet their individual needs.
 Please don't hesitate to contact myself or your child's class teacher with any questions you may have.

 Our Special Educational Needs and Disability Co-ordinator is Mr Matt Johnson who can be contacted on 01952 386870 or via the school email email@example.com